erikedin/Behavior.jl/docs/TUTORIAL.md

 5. Implement the steps in the feature
 6. Test the Gherkin feature
 7. Add further scenarios
+8. Scenario Outlines
+9. Parameters

-If you have an existing package you wish to use, skip to step 3.
+If you have an existing package you wish to use, skip to step 3, and mentally replace the package name `CoffeeMachine` with your package name.

 # Step 1: Create a new package
 Go to a path where you want to create your new package, commonly